Non-universal Thermal Hall Responses in Fractional Quantum Hall Droplets

-\textit{Thermal Hall conductance on a disk.} Consider a Hall bar with a longitudinal temperature gradient between its top and bottom edges.
-In response, a transverse thermal current will emerge (see Fig.~\ref{fig:ThermalHall}).
-This phenomenon, known as the Leduc-Righi effect, is the thermal analog of the Hall effect \cite{leduc1888modifications, onose2010observation, pitaevskii2012physical}.
-The THC is defined as:
+In this Letter, we develop a microscopic framework to analyze deviations of the THC $\kappa$ in FQH states arising from finite size, quasihole self-energies, and nonlinear edge dispersions.
+Rather than relying on mesoscopic transport modeling such as the Landauer-Buttiker formalism, we construct edge partition functions for both Abelian and non-Abelian phases, whose ground states are Jack polynomials \cite{bernevig2008model,bernevig2008generalized}, and derive $\kappa$ from thermodynamic relations.
+Numerical calculations confirm that $\kappa$ of non-Abelian edges remains quantized in the canonical ensemble, while Abelian modes exhibit strong finite-size corrections.
+Nonlinear dispersions further break the universal relation between specific heat, $\kappa$, and central charge.
+These non-universal corrections is consistent with the recent experimental deviations \cite{banerjee2017observed,banerjee2018observation,melcer2022absent} and can help distinguish competing $\nu=5/2$ candidate phases.

-where $J_Q$ is the thermal current and $T$ is the temperature at the edge.
-It has been predicted in Ref.\cite{kane1997quantized} that the THC at the edge of an FQH system is quantized, proportional to the central charge $c$ of the CFT that effectively describes the edge physics:
+\textit{Thermal Hall conductance on a disk.--} A temperature gradient across a Hall bar induces a transverse heat current $J_Q$, known as the Leduc–Righi effect, which is the thermal analog of the Hall effect \cite{leduc1888modifications,onose2010observation,pitaevskii2012physical}.
+The THC, $\kappa=\partial J_Q/\partial T$, is predicted to be quantized as \cite{kane1997quantized}

-where $\kappa_0=\pi^2 k_B^2/(3h)$, $k_B$ is the Boltzmann constant and $h$ is the Planck constant.
-However, the THC is proportional to $c$ only under certain ideal situations.
-For FQH states with Abelian edge modes, each of them will contribute one unit of THC ($c=1$).
-In contrast, when the FQH state hosts non-Abelian edge modes, $c$ can take fractional values \cite{cappelli2002thermal}.
-For example, a Majorana edge mode contributes a central charge of $c=1/2$ \cite{friedan1984conformal, moore1991nonabelions}.
-If multiple edge modes propagate in the same direction, their contributions to $c$ or the THC are additive; If the edge modes propagate in opposite directions, the net THC is given by the difference between the downstream and upstream contributions \cite{cappelli2002thermal}.
-In either case, thermal equilibration between edge modes is essential to ensure ballistic thermal transport. \cite{kane1997quantized}.
+where $c$ is the edge CFT central charge and $T$ is the electron temperature.
+Each chiral boson contributes $c=1$, while a Majorana mode contributes $c=1/2$ \cite{friedan1984conformal,moore1991nonabelions,cappelli2002thermal}.
+Counterpropagating modes contribute with opposite signs, making intermode thermal equilibration crucial for observing quantized $\kappa$ \cite{kane1997quantized}.

-Let $\Delta k$ be the minimal linear momentum of quasihole states relative to the ground state, and $v_F$ the Fermi velocity of the corresponding edge mode, which is treated as a constant for all modes (although different modes can have different velocities).
-If the system is in the thermodynamic regime (i.e., a high-temperature limit relative to level spacing), we have:
+Let $\Delta k$ denote the minimal momentum spacing of quasihole states relative to the ground state and $v_F$ the Fermi velocity of the corresponding edge mode, assumed constant for each mode.
+In the thermodynamic regime (high temperature compared with level spacing), $k_B T \gg \hbar v_F \Delta k$, the THC remains quantized and thus topological.
+Because $\Delta k$ scales inversely with the system size $L$, the quantization depends on the competition between temperature $T$ and $L$ (The length scale is set by the thermal equilibration length of edge modes).
+To characterize this interplay, we introduce the dimensionless parameter $\beta\alpha_1$, where $\alpha_1 = hv_F/L$ (for a linear dispersion) and $\beta = 1/(k_B T)$.